-- Any officer of the Student Government Association will be suspended from their office if their GPA falls below a 2.5.
-This includes both the officer's cumulative GPA, and also the semester's GPA.
-Normal suspension guidelines will be as followed. - Failure to attend one Student Government Association meetings without being excused.
-The President will notify the member and the constituencies that the person is representing after the second unexcused absence. - Neglecting to carryout assigned duties. - Any officer found in violation of the Code of Student Character and Conduct.
+- Any officer of the Fontbonne Student Government will be suspended from office if their GPA falls below a 2.5.
+This includes both the officer's cumulative GPA and also the semester's GPA.
+Normal suspension guidelines will be as followed. - Failure to attend one Fontbonne Student Government meeting without being excused.
+The President will notify the member and the constituencies that the person is representing after the second unexcused absence. - Neglecting to carry out assigned duties. - Any officer found in violation of the Code of Student Character and Conduct.